boycott4/boycott/README.md

-# Boycott these companies and individuals to restore peace in Palestine
+# Boycott these entities to help restore peace in Palestine.

 ### Rules of inclusion
 - Support for the Israeli military in any form.